suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 ## Machine Learning Models

-There are a large number of machine learning models used in the prediction of the demand for Washington Bikes.
+There are a large number of machine learning models used in the prediction of the demand for __Washington Bikes__.
 Below are the models that were used for prediction.

 * __Deep Neural Networks__
 * __K Nearest Neighbors__